ruba-ruba/minesweeper/readme.md

 #### Launching

-  - minesweeper-curses
+  - `minesweeper-curses`

 #### Controls

-  - use arrow keys to move over the mineboard
+  - ←↑→↓ to move over the mineboard
-  - use space to mark cell as a bomb
+  - ␣    to mark cell as a bomb
-  - use enter to open the cell
+  - ↵    to open the cell

 #### License